DIVYAN5H/Maps-Magik/README.md

 - When clicked on result it takes us to that marker on map.

 ## Pending
+- Edit configuration of algolia dashboard so it will show start with first
 - Improve UI.
-- Set a way to priortize matches in algolia results.